No accessibility information available.

 Key Features

-- Emphasizes the strong link between product design and choice of manufacturing process
+- Emphasises the strong links between product design, materials and their properties, and the choice and operation of manufacturing processes

-- Introduces the concept of a "production triangle" to highlight tradeoffs between function, cost, and quality for different manufacturing method
+- Introduces the concept of a “manufacturing triangle” as a structured approach to considering the trade-offs between function, cost, and quality, for any conventional or emerging manufacturing process

-- Ancillary content includes a solutions manual and image bank
+- Includes a solutions manual and image bank for instructors

 About the author

-By Erik Tempelman, Ph.D., Faculty of Industrial Design Engineering, TU Delft, The Netherlands and Hugh Shercliff, Senior Lecturer in Materials, Department of Engineering, University of Cambridge, UK
+By Erik Tempelman, Ph.D., MSc, Associate Professor, Materials & Manufacturing, TU Delft, and Director, NSFD Engineering Education and Hugh Shercliff, Ph.D., Emeritus Associate Professor, Department of Engineering, University of Cambridge, UK

 1. Getting started